Creating a more competitive marketplace is key

-Our market review into the ownership and competitiveness of payments infrastructure will examine whether existing arrangements are delivering good results or whether changes are needed.
+Our market review into the ownership and competitiveness of payments infrastructure examined whether existing arrangements are delivering good results or whether changes are needed.

 We are also looking closely at the payment cards market to ensure it’s operating in the best interests of users of payment card systems.